 Watercolour artist based in Essex, England

-In this guest post, Philippa describes her love of colour and words and the long journey of discovering how to make them speak together in her art.
+In this guest post, Philippa describes her lifelong love of colour and words and the compelling work of making them speak together in her art.

 Beth Chatto, the great plant and garden expert, said 'right plant – right place' and I feel that this can be taken into all creative walks of life.